Gallimathias musicum

-Gallimathias musicum (also spelled Galimathias musicum) in D major, K. 32, is a quodlibet composed in March 1766 by the ten-year-old Wolfgang Amadeus Mozart during his grand tour of Europe.
+Gallimathias musicum, (also spelled Galimathias musicum) K. 32, is a quodlibet composed in March 1766 by the ten-year-old Wolfgang Amadeus Mozart during his grand tour of Europe for festivities celebrating the installation of William V, Prince of Orange.
 It was first performed at The Hague on 11 March 1766.
-A typical performance of this piece lasts twenty minutes.
+It was also performed on the family's journey back to Salzburg during a 12-day stopover in October 1766 in Donaueschingen.
+A typical performance of this piece lasts between 16 and 20 minutes.

 Instrumentation and structure

-The work is scored for two oboes, two horns in D (and C and F), bassoon, mainly colla parte with double bass, harpsichord and strings, and consists of seventeen movements:
+The work is scored for two oboes, two horns in D (and C and F), bassoon, mainly colla parte with double bass, harpsichord and strings.
+It consists of seventeen movements, with several lasting less than one minute: